 The school sends out letters, to communicate with parents about attendance and punctuality.
-(Copies of all standard letter formats are included at the end of this document.)

 b) Punctuality Folder

 The pastoral manager monitors the punctuality book regularly.
 This may involve speaking to parents directly, or via a phone call.
 Letters regarding the school's concern over lateness may also be sent; explain how much learning pupils are missing.
 If it does not improve, parents are invited in to school, to discuss the concerns with the pastoral manager and plan a way forward.